Proekspert is looking for an Android developer to join a large-scale mobile application project

 Let’s start with the general background before discussing the job offer.
 How does Proekspert help meet business challenges?
 Is there a digital solution for every problem?

-Generally, customers come to us with a specific challenge or issue.
+Generally, clients come to us with a specific challenge or issue.
 Sometimes we are expected to innovate and provide a completely new solution.
 Other times, we receive a more specific task.
 For example, for this project we need to develop a mobile self-service app for the largest telecom in our region.
 The app already exists, but we are giving it a complete makeover.

 What exactly is the assignment with this phone app?